7. Publishing & deployment

 Publish schema to staging

 After the Staging Deploy job runs, another begins automatically: the Staging Publish Schema job.
-This job publishes the subgraph to the staging variant in the .
+This job publishes the to the staging in the schema registry.

-This job uses the rover subgraph publish command behind the scenes to publish the changes to the relevant subgraph in Studio.
+This job uses the rover subgraph publish command behind the scenes to publish the schema changes to the relevant in .

 Seeing the CD workflow in action

-This triggers the Staging Deploy job to deploy the changes to the Heroku app for the listings subgraph's staging environment.
+This triggers the Staging Deploy job to deploy the changes to the Heroku app for the listings 's staging environment.

 Here's a screenshot of the GitHub Actions page showing the workflows that have run so far.
 Currently, the Staging Deploy job for the PR that was just merged is running.